DanielHCheung/SBU_DAS_Fall25_Final_Review/README.md

 CSE582-Data Structure and Algorithms

 only 100% self-made resources will be publich on this repo.
+Why?
+If not 100%, it's against the copyright.

 I attach the reply from ChatGPT.

-# Direct copies of slides / homework / tests
+## Direct copies of slides / homework / tests

 These are 100% copyrighted by the professor or the university.